setavenger/blindbitd/README.md

 scriptPubKeys balance.
 Using public electrum servers will leak privacy!
 Per default Tor is enabled for requests to the electrum server.
 It can be disabled in cases were one trusts the electrum server.

+IMPORTANT: As this is still work in progress breaking changes can and probably will happen at any time.

 ## Setup

 ### Requirements